Environmentally Responsible, Sustainable Furniture

 Does the short life of a typical sofa justify use of non-renewable resources and energy, addition to global warming, increased pollution, and addition to the ever-growing landfills?
 It doesn't have to be that way.

-eco-friendly sofa, loveseat, chair For New York City alone, decomposition of the city's garbage releases about 1.2 million metric tons of carbon dioxide and other gases, primarily methane, into the atmosphere each year; an additional 55,000 tons of greenhouse gas are emitted in the process of hauling the waste hundreds of miles to landfills, where it despoils the landscape at the rate of 140 acres per year.
+For New York City alone, decomposition of the city's garbage releases about 1.2 million metric tons of carbon dioxide and other gases, primarily methane, into the atmosphere each year; an additional 55,000 tons of greenhouse gas are emitted in the process of hauling the waste hundreds of miles to landfills, where it despoils the landscape at the rate of 140 acres per year.
 (Op-Ed article by Norman Steisel and Benjamin Miller, former officials of New York's sanitation department, in the New York Times, April 28, 2010, p.
 A23).

 Even our fully-upholstered Custom 05 model has an extra-durable hardwood frame and is relatively easy and inexpensive to re-cover.

-When you express your thoughts to your legislators, we urge you to push for "closed loop production systems," which are designed to make sure that manufacturers bear the costs of disposal of products they have made.
+Also, when you express your thoughts to your legislators, we urge you to push for "closed loop production systems," which are designed to make sure that manufacturers bear the costs of disposal of products they have made.
 Some other advanced countries are already adopting such requirements (Harvard Business Review, July-August 2007, p.
 179).
 We would be delighted with passage of such laws, since our costs of meeting such a requirement would be very small, whereas almost all of our competitors would have to increase their prices dramatically in order to bear the disposal costs of all the short-lived furniture they continually produce.
 Also, we encourage you to promote the adoption (as has been the case in 6000 U.S. communities already) of "pay-as-you-throw" policies for waste disposal.
 When companies and their customers start having to pay the real, full costs of disposal of each bulky product that is sold, sales of disposable furniture (i.e., most upholstered furniture on the market) would probably plummet.

 * * *